Skip to Main Content

 Get help from the Music Librarian

 - Research consultations will continue online (using Zoom), and you can schedule those here.
+You have the option to switch to an in-person meeting if you prefer -- just let me know!

 - It doesn’t matter where you are in the research process; I’m here to help!
 No question or concern is too small.